cybergarage/uecho/doc/setup.md

 ./bootstrap && ./configure && make && sudo make install
 ```

-## MacOSX
+## Homebrew (macOS, Linux)

-To install on MacOSX using [Homebrew](http://brew.sh), run the following in a terminal:
+For any platforms which support [Homebrew](https://brew.sh/), you can easily install using Homebrew with the following `brew` commands:

 ```
-brew tap cybergarage/brew
+brew tap cybergarage/homebrew
 brew install uecho
 ```